Jennifer J. Buescher, MD, MSPH

 Joseph Gilhooly, MD received his medical degree from the University of Hawaii John A. Burns School of Medicine in 1980.
 After initially entering a residency in family medicine, he completed a pediatric residency and fellowship in neonatal-perinatal medicine at Oregon Health & Science University (OHSU).
 He is board certified in pediatrics and neonatal-perinatal medicine.

 Dr. Gilhooly directed the pediatric residency program at OHSU from 1993 to 2008, followed by an appointment as Vice-Chair for Education in the Department of Pediatrics.
 He has served as Chair of both the Transitional Year Review Committee and the Review Committee for Pediatrics of the ACGME from 2003 to 2015.
 He is a past chair of the Organization of Program Director Associations, served on the Board of Directors for the Association of Pediatric Program Directors (APPD), and is currently a member of the Credentials Committee for the American Board of Pediatrics.
 Dr. Gilhooly received the Parker J. Palmer Courage to Teach Award from the ACGME (2003) and the Robert S. Holm Leadership Award from the APPD (2010) in recognition of his leadership and mentorship in teaching.
 He retired from his clinical practice in 2013 and joined the Accreditation Field Staff in July 2015.
-He lives with his wife in Portland, Oregon, close to his two children and three grandchildren.
+He lives with his wife in Portland, Oregon, close to his two children and four grandchildren.

 Stephen Goldberg, MD, MBA